-Asset management business
+Asset management and life insurance business

 The person authorized to provide additional information is:

 Darius Sulnis, President of Invalda INVL